Quick Summary & Key Takeaways

 Optimizing the Digital Interface

-To reduce neck rotation and visual fatigue, the use of a Single Monitor Arm is highly recommended.
+To reduce neck rotation and visual fatigue, we highly recommend the use of a Single Monitor Arm.
 This allows the researcher to adjust the screen height and angle dynamically, ensuring that the top of the monitor is at or slightly below eye level, as suggested by OSHA eTools.
 This flexibility is essential when the desk surface is also being used to spread out archival maps or large-scale research documents.

 Furthermore, the integration of a 29'' Display File Storage Cabinet, Dark Walnut near the workstation ensures that active research files remain within the "primary reach zone," minimizing the need for excessive torso rotation.